What Was Traded on China's Silk Road and Why

 In the area of religion and philosophy, the Chinese were net importers.
 None of the religions and philosophies of China such as Taoism and Confucianism gained much of a following in western countries, but the religions of Buddhism and to a lesser extent Islam and Christianity all gained followings in the eastern empires.

 Today the Silk Road still tells many stories of ancient times and the exchange of cultures.
 Take a tour to discover the history and culture of the Silk Road.
-See our silk road tour designs for inspiration (they can all be customized):
+See our Silk Road tour designs for inspiration ( all tours can be customized):